D067659/tpmc_documentation/technical_documentation/master_service.md

 The process flow of conditions is comparable to operations: The required information is extracted from handed-in parameters and it is then decidable whether a operation is required to be executed.
 Those evaluable components are checked regularly until the condition is met and the operation executed.

+The algorithm continues with this logic untill no more components have been handed-over from the Frontend to the Backend.
+If all of the componenets were computed succesfully, the Backend returns the success message `Successfully finished routine!`.
+In an error case, the specific error, caused by a component, is presented as the response.

+In Appendix 1 the python source code of the most relevant functions for this mechanism is added.

 ### FUNCTIONS Endpoint